SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

-# MySQL With Vault - USER_GUIDE.md v0.1
+# MySQL With Vault - User Guide
 This user guide speaks to running the services and application locally on MacOS Catalina.